-FIGURE 2 : DIFFERENT MEASUREMENT METHODS WITH 20MHZ TO FULL (500MHZ) BANDWIDTH SETTINGS

-3. SUMMARY/PRACTICAL TIPS
+Figure 3.
+Different Measurement Methods with 20MHz to Full (500MHz) Bandwidth Settings

+AN077 October 2023

+3

+www.richtek.com

+3 Summary/Practical Tips

-Minimize the measurement loop
+3.1 Minimize the Measurement Loop

 When measuring output voltage ripple for DC-DC converters, the measurement loop area plays an important role in the noise collection.
 Keep in mind to always consider to minimize the loop area.
 And the tip and barrel method can minimize the noise effects on the ripple measurement value.

-Chose the proper measurement points
+3.2 Chose the Proper Measurement Points

 Make sure the loop area is small enough for the measurement.
 Normally, choose the measurement point as near the output capacitor as possible, and make the connection as low impedance as possible.
 The closer measurement point to the capacitor, the less noise will be collected during the measurement.

-Set the acceptable sampling bandwidth
+3.3 Set the Acceptable Sampling Bandwidth

 For different applications, how the critical load is sensitive to the noises, caused by the converter output ripple may vary.
 For noise-sensitive applications, like high-resolution analog-to-digital converters (ADC) or audio applications, it is recommended to measure output ripple at full bandwidth, while for noise-insensitive applications, the sampling bandwidth of 20MHz may be chosen.
 Note that background noises still need to be checked at the full oscilloscope sampling bandwidth, so that the output ripple may not be measured inaccurately.

-4. CONCLUSION
+4 Conclusion

 The tip and barrel method to measure the output voltage ripple for DC-DC converters is less noise-collecting and is easy to implement to obtain accurate data.
 Together with choosing an acceptable oscilloscope sampling bandwidth for the applications and proper measurement points, accurate measurement can be easily achieved.
 It is excellent for performing a quick check for most DC-DC converters.
+To stay updated with more information about our products, please subscribe to our newsletter.

-Richtek Technology Corporation 14F, No. 8, Tai Yuen 1st Street, Chupei City Hsinchu, Taiwan, R.O.C.
+Richtek Technology Corporation

+14F, No. 8, Tai Yuen 1st Street, Chupei City Hsinchu, Taiwan, R.O.C.

 Tel: 886-3-5526789

 Richtek products are sold by description only.
 Richtek reserves the right to change the circuitry and/or specifications without notice at any time.
 Customers should obtain the latest relevant information and data sheets before placing orders and should verify that such information is current and complete.
-Richtek cannot assume responsibility for use of any circuitry other than circuitry entirely embodied in a Richtek product.
+Richtek cannot assume responsibility for use of any circuitry other than circuitry embodied in a Richtek product.
 Information furnished by Richtek is believed to be accurate and reliable.
 However, no responsibility is assumed by Richtek or its subsidiaries for its use; nor for any infringements of patents or other rights of third parties which may result from its use.
 No license is granted by implication or otherwise under any patent or patent rights of Richtek or its subsidiaries.